 Conferences and Training

-Our courses – and we run nearly four dozen every year in addition to monthly drop-in sessions at the Discovery Centre – focus around those aspects of education that are distinctive within a Church school setting.
+Our courses – and we run nearly forty every year in addition to monthly drop-in sessions at the Discovery Centre – focus around those aspects of education that are distinctive within a Church school setting.

 None of them costs more than £100 per person (for subscribing Church schools) and they are arranged at convenient locations in every area of the diocese.

 Bookings are made through CPD Online (Schools' Choice) for most of our courses.

 A highlight of the course calendar is the Annual Church School Leaders' Conference in November (see below).
 One place is offered at half-price to schools that contribute to our subscription scheme - others from the same school are welcome at the normal fee.
 Book through Jacqui Studd.

 Details of Summer 2018 REQM Network meetings will available shortly.

 Your first point of contact for information about Courses and Conferences is Jacqui Studd.

 - Courses 2018-+

 Please click here to see outline details of courses planned so far for the Summer terms 2018.